dhairyashah1/USBee32-S2/README.md

 # USBee32-S2 : ESP32-S2 Hardware Design

 This repository contains hardware design files and datasheets for the ESP32-S2.
-This is an ESP32-S2 based PCB with breakout ports for both USB - Type A and USB - Type C.
+This is an open source ESP32-S2 based PCB with breakout ports for both USB - Type A and USB - Type C.

 ![](https://github.com/dhairyashah1/pcb-design-ESP32-S2/blob/main/assets/screenshots/ESP32-S2.png)